compasjs/compas/packages/code-gen/src/experimental/README.md

   - Better validation on flat objects for `R.query()` & `R.params()`
   - Combine `R.files()` and `R.body()`; auto switch to form-data and enforce flat properties when a `T.file()` is present.
-  - Remove `compas visualise` it is replaced by `includeEntityDiagram
+  - Remove `compas visualise` it is replaced by `includeEntityDiagram`

 ## Breaking changes

 - code-gen:
   - `import { App } from "@compas/code-gen"` -> `Generator`
     - `app.generate` -> `generator.generate`
-      - Bunch of changed options, document the common changes and point to new documentation about targets.
+      - Lots of changed options, document the common changes and point to new documentation about targets.
+  - Removed `app.generateTypes`
+  - See diff between `with-auth` and `with-auth-experimental`
 - Validators:
   - `T.array()`, `T.bool()` and `T.number()` auto convert always
 - Database